marcoslucianops/DeepStream-Yolo/README.md

 * Support for non square models
 * Models benchmarks
 * **Support for Darknet YOLO models (YOLOv4, etc) using cfg and weights conversion with GPU post-processing**
-* **Support for YOLO-NAS, PPYOLOE+, PPYOLOE, YOLOX, YOLOR, YOLOv8, YOLOv7, YOLOv6 and YOLOv5 using ONNX conversion with GPU post-processing**
+* **Support for YOLO-NAS, PPYOLOE+, PPYOLOE, DAMO-YOLO, YOLOX, YOLOR, YOLOv8, YOLOv7, YOLOv6 and YOLOv5 using ONNX conversion with GPU post-processing**

 ##